 You can utilize the fridge to post a fun new back-to-school calendar, award stickers to your younger kids, or begin a trial simulation.
 As simple as packing their backpacks the night before, organizing their notebooks, or getting up at 6 AM will do.

-Once a routine is in place, aim for a consistent implementation at least 1 week prior to school starting.
-This readjusting of routine and schedule can also help lower the child’s anxiety or apprehension, as it gives predictability, expectations, and security.
+Once a routine is in place, aim for consistent implementation at least one week before school starts.
+This readjusting of routine and schedule can also help lower the child’s anxiety or apprehension, as it provides predictability, expectations, and security.

 2. Be Present

 Communicate, communicate, communicate.
-Before the first day of school, reassure them of who they are, how valued they are regardless of how the year will unfold, and speak words of encouragement.
-Remind them of the new opportunities ahead and to focus on the new and hopeful things, instead of the things they dreaded in the past.
+Before the first day of school, reassure them of who they are and how valued they are regardless of how the year will unfold.
+Speak words of encouragement.
+Remind them of the new opportunities ahead and to focus on the new and hopeful things instead of the things they dreaded in the past.

 Another helpful way is to name their fears.
 In the safe presence of a parent or caregiver, naming what they are afraid of allows them to get their fears and worst-case scenarios out of their heads and out in the open.
 Narrating a story about going to school and what the new routine looks like could also be a fun way of preparing them.
 Don’t be shy to bust out in rhymes or tunes as you go along to it!